 Then we reach the most important day of Lent, Easter Sunday and in many Irish homes, it’s similar to a normal Sunday or religious day.

-As I’ve briefly mentioned its a day for families to together, dressed in their new outfits and attend mass at their local church.
+As I’ve briefly mentioned its a day for families to be together, dressed in their new outfits and attend mass at their local church.
 After Easter Sunday mass people make their way home to prepare for Easter Dinner – usually a traditional roast dinner with all the trimmings.

 This is also the time when children will be given their chocolate Easter eggs to enjoy.
 Many families will do their own Easter egg hunt or attend local activities or events.